costaber/omni-flow/README.md

 #### Condition Step

-Controlling the execution flux via expressions is defined using the `Conditional Step`, where can be defined a conditional expression with multiple branches, similar to the `when` statement in Kotlin language.
-The jump and default fields are the step names in case of the condition is satisfied.
-The support binary expression in the condition are:
-`equalTo`, `notEqualTo`, `greaterThan`, `greaterThanOrEqual`, `lessThan`, `lessThanOrEqual`.
+In order to manage the execution flow through conditional expressions is accomplished using the `Conditional Step`.
+This step type allows you to define conditional expressions with multiple branches, similar to the "when" statement in the Kotlin language.
+Within the Conditional Step, it is possible to specify two crucial fields: `jump` and `default`.
+These fields determine the step names to follow in case the condition is satisfied.
+The supported binary expressions available for defining conditions include: `equalTo`, `notEqualTo`, `greaterThan`, `greaterThanOrEqual`, `lessThan`, `lessThanOrEqual`.
+When defining a condition it is mandatory to compare a value with a variable.
+When crafting a condition, it's imperative to make comparisons between a variable and a predefined, hardcoded value.

 ```kotlin
 step {